 Choosing A Business Entity For Your Online Boutique

-So which is better for an online boutique? sole proprietorship or LLC for online boutique?
+So which is better for an online boutique?
+A sole proprietorship or an LLC?

 There’s no easy answer to this question.
 It depends on a number of factors.
-These include your personal risk tolerance, getting access outside funding and any long-term plans for your online boutique.
-That means protecting yourself and your business would be important considerations.
+These include your personal risk tolerance, getting access to outside funding, and any long-term plans for your online boutique.
+That means protecting yourself and your business would be an important consideration.

 So even if you’re just starting out, we’d always recommend setting yourself up for success in the long term.
 When starting a business, investing in it is mandatory, not an option.
 So avoiding setting up an LLC likely means that you’re not fully ready to start an online boutique.